 Click here for further background.

 Now some years later at the time of this prophecy by Zechariah, Cyrus's daughter Atossa, a lady reputed to be of great noble influence, marries Darius, a member of Cyrus's court.
 He becomes king and establishes a universal coinage.
-Gold daric coins each containing 8.4 grams of gold, replace the 16.8 gram shekel bars of Babylon, and are worth 20 siglos coins, each containing 5.6 grams (⅓ of a shekel) of silver, replacing their silver shekel bars.
+Gold daric coins each containing 8 grams of gold, replace the 16.8 gram shekel bars of Babylon, and are worth 20 silver siglos coins, each containing 5.6 grams (⅓ of a shekel, seven-tenths of a daric), replacing their silver shekel bars.
+A value ratio, gold to silver, of 14 to one.
+In Rome, the gold daric is called a den-arius, containing ten (aces).

 It contrasted considerably with an earlier operation in China (1023-1450), inconvertible except into more of the same paper.